-Often, the placement of a water tank and its shape or design, are based upon the expected use of the water and how quickly a certain stored volume of water is needed.
-Certainly you expect to find water tanks around industrial facilities.
+Water tanks come in all shapes, sizes and types and configurations.
+Often, the placement of a water tank and its shape or design are based upon the expected use of the water and how quickly a certain stored volume of water is needed.
+Certainly, you expect to find water tanks around industrial facilities.
 Likewise, many residential developments have water supply tanks atop a hill or mountain to supply the needs of the residents.
 Water tanks are everywhere and used for nearly any imaginable use.

 “Tunnel vision syndrome” is a situation affecting fire and rescue personnel.
-It often occurs when rescuers arriving on scene fail to perform proper scene size-up, base rescue plans on assumed conditions, and who fail to understand that the simplest (but safe) method of rescue is not always the one involving complex rescue rigging.
-While some rescues will require multi-stage complex rigging, many will not.
+It often occurs when rescuers arriving on scene fail to perform proper scene size-up, base rescue plans on observed conditions, and who fail to understand that the simplest (but safest) method of rescue is not always the one involving complex rescue rigging.
+While some rescues will require multi-stage complex rigging, most will not.
 So, my point here is keep it safe and simple.

 The tank utilized in our training is a residential and small business water supply tank, approximately 30 feet high, holding nearly 250,000 gallons.
 It is on a hill accessed by a very steep, narrow service road, which eliminated the possibility of victim access by a ladder truck.
 Therefore, rescue rigging and ladder skills again proved to be the only way to accomplish a rescue, at least on this tank.